thephpleague/csv/docs/9.0/reader/index.md

 <p class="message-info">By default no header offset is set.</p>

-<p class="message-warning">Because the header is lazy loaded, if you provide a positive offset for an invalid record a <code>RuntimeException</code> will be triggered when trying to access the invalid record.</p>
+<p class="message-warning">Because the header is lazy loaded, if you provide a positive offset for an invalid record a <code>Exception</code> exception will be triggered when trying to access the invalid record.</p>

 ~~~php
 <?php